 What makes some people more vulnerable to addiction?

-Certain things make some people more vulnerable to addiction than others.
-These are known as risk factors because they increase a person’s risk that their substance use will progress to addiction.
-Keep in mind that risk factors do not determine one’s destiny — rather, they are useful in gauging the potential for a problem to develop.
+Certain conditions and circumstances make some people more vulnerable to addiction than others.
+These risk factors do not determine one’s destiny — rather, they are useful in gauging the potential for a problem to develop.

-Preventing and delaying substance use for as long as possible, along with addressing any underlying risk factors, are important ways to reduce the likelihood of problem substance use.
-Fostering your child’s coping skills, mental health and relationships, along with keeping them safe, can serve as protective factors.
+Preventing and delaying substance use for as long as possible, along with addressing any underlying risk factors, are important to reducing the likelihood of problem substance use.
+Fostering your child’s coping skills, mental health and relationships, along with keeping them safe, can also serve as protective factors.

 Family history of addiction